 The Drawbacks of Front-Wheel-Drive

-When driving a front-wheel drive vehicle, you may notice that the car turns too wide, as transversely mounted engines allow less space for the front wheels to turn.
-That makes large FWD sometimes challenging to make U-turns in.
+Front-wheel-drive cars can also have relatively large turning circles, as transversely mounted engines allow less space for the front wheels to turn.
+That makes large FWD sometimes challenging to make U-turns.

 The Benefits of Rear-Wheel-Drive

-Rear-wheel drive vehicles represent the most historically traditional layout of the automobile, even though cars with RWD aren't as conventional in the 21st century.
-For most of the automobile's history, this wheel drive system was the only one available, so many classic cars are RWD by default.
-The key advantage of the rear-wheel layout is that each set of tires has just one task, ensuring an equal amount of stress on both: The front set steers, while the rear set provides power.
-Rear-wheel cars can manage turns more smoothly as a result.
-To make especially tight turns, the driver of an RWD can raise or lower throttle to create a power slide, although this technique is usually illegal on public roads.
+For most of the automobile's history, rear-wheel-drive was the default configuration for vehicles.
+The main advantage of the rear-wheel layout is that each set of tires has just one task, ensuring an equal amount of stress on both: The front set steers, while the rears handle the power.
+Rear-wheel-drive cars can manage turns more smoothly as a result because the drive wheels aren't overtasked.
 The balanced feel of RWDs is why performance cars use the system.

-Rear-wheel-drive cars can tow trailers more efficiently than FWDs because the weight of the trailers gives the rear tires of the RWD more traction.
-Plus, the RWD's front tires, being less burdened than those of an FWD, can usually more accurately maneuver the trailer through traffic.
-Rear-wheel-drive vehicle platforms have more flexible designs, as the engine can sit in the front, middle or back of the car, whereas front-wheel cars require the engine to sit at the front.
-RWDs can also handle larger engines because the weight and power of that larger powerplant are less likely to burden the front wheels.
+Rear-wheel-drive cars sometimes have more towing capacity than FWDs because the weight of the trailers gives the rear tires of the RWD more traction.
+Plus, the RWD's front tires, being less burdened than an FWD, can usually more accurately maneuver the trailer through traffic.
+Rear-wheel-drive vehicle platforms have more flexible designs, as the engine can sit in the front, middle, or back of the car, whereas front-wheel-drive vehicles require the engine to sit at the front.
+RWDs can also handle larger engines because the weight and power of that larger powertrain are less likely to burden the front wheels.

-The ability to handle more power is why many law enforcement agencies continue to use rear-wheel-drive sedans as pursuit vehicles, even though changes in vehicle construction over the decades has made the durability differences between front and rear-drive cars less significant.
+The ability to handle more power is why many law enforcement agencies continue to use rear-wheel-drive sedans as pursuit vehicles.
+But because of vehicle construction changes over the decades, the durability differences between the front and rear-drive cars are less significant.